heywillmosley/thenewhuman/wp-content/plugins/woocommerce-gateway-paypal-powered-by-braintree/readme.txt

 7. Checkout with PayPal or credit / debit cards.

 == Changelog ==

+= 2018.11.12 - version 2.2.0 =
+* Feature - Add Apple Pay support for iOS users to quickly place orders from the product, cart, and checkout pages
+* Feature - Allow the PayPal button to be customized from the plugin settings
+* Feature - Add PayPal Credit support
+* Feature - Add support for auto-capturing orders when changed to a paid status
+* Feature - Customers can now label their saved payment methods for easier identification when choosing how to pay
+* Tweak - Improve the My Account Payment Methods table on desktop and mobile
+* Tweak - Automatically enable 3D Secure when enabled in the merchant account
+* Tweak - Allow users to set the card types that should process 3D Secure
+* Tweak - Allow users to set the 3D Secure level and block transactions where liability is not shifted
+* Fix - Fix an issue where duplicate addresses were added when processing transactions with a previously saved payment method
+* Fix - Ensure the payment forms are re-created after shipping method selection
+* Misc - Remove support for WooCommerce 2.5

+= 2018.10.17 - version 2.1.4 =
+* Misc - Add support for WooCommerce 3.5

 = 2018.08.01 - version 2.1.3 =
 * Tweak - Generalize the PayPal link error to allow for different PayPal button colors